 PADI Open Water Scuba Instructor

 After the PADI Divemaster course, if you’d like to teach your own courses, the PADI Open Water Scuba Instructor (or Assistant Instructor) course is your next step.
-Basically, if you like people, have a passion for scuba diving and want an extraordinary life, become a PADI Instructor.
+So, if you like people, have a passion for scuba diving and want an extraordinary life, become a PADI Instructor.
 Additionally, teaching scuba diving allows you to share your love of the aquatic world with others while doing what you enjoy – being in, around and underwater.

 To become a PADI Instructor, you will need to complete a PADI Instructor Development Course (IDC).
 The Instructor Development Course is made up of two parts – the Assistant Instructor (AI) course and the Open Water Scuba Instructor (OWSI) program.
 Most dive professionals complete the entire IDC in one go and then attend an Instructor Examination (IE), which is the final step to becoming a PADI Instructor.